netwerk-digitaal-erfgoed/ld-workbench-configuration/amateurfilm/README.md

 ### SPARQL constructs

-The pipeline configurations are kept in a seperate [LD-Workbench configuration Github repo](https://github.com/netwerk-digitaal-erfgoed/ld-workbench-configuration).
+The LD-Workbench pipeline configurations are kept in a seperate [LD-Workbench configuration Github repo](https://github.com/netwerk-digitaal-erfgoed/ld-workbench-configuration).
 The following commands will fetch them and put the amateurfilm files in the ld-workbench directory from the previous step.
 ```
 git clone https://github.com/netwerk-digitaal-erfgoed/ld-workbench-configuration.git
 cd ld-workbench